WillTheFarmer/apache-logs-to-mysql/.github/README.md

 ### 3. Create Database USER & GRANTS
 To minimize data exposure and breach risks create a Database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
 Replace hostname from `localhost` to hostname of installed database if different. (`mysql_user_and_grants.sql` in repository)
 ### 4. Run Application

-If log files exist in folders run `files_import.py` and all files in all configured folders will be processed.
+If log files exist in folders running `files_import.py` will ingest all files in configured folders and subfolders will be processed.
+Next time running `files_import.py` will only import files since it was last run.
+It knows what files have been imported.

 Run `files_watch.py` and drop a file or files into folder.
-Application `main:process_files` will only process the added files.
+Application `main:process_files` will process ONLY the added files.

-To process all files in folder by running `files_import.py`.
+To process all files in that folder by running `files_import.py`.
 This will ingest all unprocessed files in folders.

-The `config.json` runs the application with processesthe .
-The Both the LOAD processes and the WatchDog Observers  the watchDog observer folders.
+The `config.json` runs the application with Collections of Processes and Observers.

 Run import process directly:
 ```